ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/b2w2-code_injection_set_up/b2w2-code_injection_set_up.md

 ```

 ### Compiling a patch
-These instructions assume you followed the previous steps, your SWAN headers are in the ``CodeInjection/PW2Code/Headers`` folder and your code in the ``CodeInjection/PW2Code/Patches`` folder.
+These instructions assume you followed the previous steps, your SWAN headers and other External Dependencies are in the ``CodeInjection/PW2Code/ExternalDependencies`` folder and your code in the ``CodeInjection/PW2Code/Patches`` folder.

 1. Open a cmd terminal in the PW2Code folder (in the "File Explorer" window go the the PW2Code folder, click the path input box, type "cmd" and clik "Enter")
 ![](resources/open_cmd.png)
 2. Paste the following command in the terminal:
-``arm-none-eabi-g++ Patches/DoubleItems.cpp -I SWAN/swan -I NK/NitroKernel/include -o DoubleItems.elf -r -mthumb -march=armv5t -Os``
+``arm-none-eabi-g++ Patches/DoubleItems.cpp -I ExternalDependencies/swan -I ExternalDependencies/NitroKernel/include -o DoubleItems.elf -r -mthumb -march=armv5t -Os``
 General structure of the command for a C++ patch:
 ``arm-none-eabi-g++ [patch path] -I [include directory path] -o [output path] -r -mthumb -march=armv5t -Os``

+In this particular example we only use ``-I`` to include the SWAN and NK directories since they are the only ones we use, you can use it to include as many External Include Directories as you need.
 I recommend that you set the output file to be in a specific folder for the ELF files, to keep stuff organized.

 ### Injecting a patch